-I find it absolutely amazing that this accusation is still repeated.
+I find it amazing that this accusation is still made.
 What the Catholic Church teaches is anything but secret.
-The Churchís position on this has been spelled out for centuries.
-One of many examples is a quote from St Thomas Aquinas:
+The Church’s position on this has been spelled out for centuries.
+For instance, St Thomas Aquinas wrote:

 In more technical terms used by the Tradition to draw this important distinction, devotion to Mary belongs to the veneration of dulia, or the homage and honor owed to the saints, both angelic and human in heaven, and not to latria, or the adoration and worship that can be given only to the Triune God and the Son incarnate.
 Because of her unique relationship to Christ in salvation history, however, the special degree of devotion due to Mary has traditionally been called hyperdulia.
 While latria is owed to her Son by reason of unity of his divine and human natures in the Person of the Word made flesh, hyperdulia is due to Mary as truly his Mother (Summa Theologica II-II, q.
 103, a.
 4; III, q.
 25, a.
 5 [A.D 1270]).

-But why ask the saints for anything when we can ask God?
-Doesnít the Bible tell us that we have but one Mediator between God and man and that is "Christ Jesus" (1 Timothy 2:5)?
-Thatís true, but letís think about that for a moment.
-If this prohibits the intercession of the saints in heaven it also prohibits the intercession of the saints on earth.
-And we know that isnít true.
-So what does Paul really mean?
+But why go to the saints when we can go to God?
+Doesn’t the Bible tell us that we have but one Mediator between God and man and that is “Christ Jesus” (1 Timothy 2:5)?
+That’s true, but if this prohibits the intercession of the saints in heaven it also prohibits the intercession of the saints on earth.
+And we know that isn’t true.
+So, what does Paul really mean?
 If we read the verse in context the meaning becomes clear:

 First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all men, for kings and all who are in high positions, that we may lead a quiet and peaceable life, godly and respectful in every way.
 This is good, and it is acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
 For there is one God, and there is one mediator between God and men, the man Christ Jesus who gave himself as a ransom for all, the testimony to which was born at the proper time (1 Timothy 2:1-6).